soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 16-01 Scope and Purpose.* ::

-The following rules shall apply to all recreational use of the New York City lands, lakes and reservoirs owned for Water Supply purposes in the counties of Delaware, Dutchess, Greene, Orange, Putnam, Schoharie, Sullivan, Ulster, and Westchester.
-These rules are in furtherance of the City's goal of safeguarding an adequate supply of high quality drinking water while allowing compatible recreational use and enjoyment.
-Additional information about recreational use opportunities is available from NYCDEP offices and on the NYCDEP website at www.nyc.gov/dep.
+The following rules (the “Rules”) apply to all recreational uses of City Property, as defined herein, in the counties of Delaware, Dutchess, Greene, Putnam, Schoharie, Sullivan, Ulster, and Westchester.
+These Rules promote New York City’s goal of allowing recreational use and enjoyment of its City Property.
+Additional information about recreational use opportunities is available from the New York City Department of Environmental Protection (as defined below, the “NYCDEP”) offices and on the NYCDEP website at www.nyc.gov/dep.